HieuMeKu7/HerBirthday/README.md

 5. Dialogue Structure and Data Organization
-Scripts/ folder with one subfolder for each friend, each containing:
+Scripts/ folder with one subfolder for Duong Trung Hieu, containing:

 Hue Man.json (dialogue for personal Man)